learn-co-curriculum/hs-responsive-web-design-stretch/README.md

 `and` is just an operator that tells the browser that there's more on the way.

 `(max-width: 480px)` is the real meat of the query.
 This is saying that these styles should only be activated when the browser window has a width of less than 480 pixels.
-Many smartphones have a screen width of around 480px, so 480 is a good ballpark guess for screen size.
+Many smart phones have a screen width of around 480px, so 480 is a good ballpark guess for screen size.

 Then, inside the `{}`, you put all of the CSS styles that should be applied.
 Use the normal syntax of CSS in the query's body.